Azure/azure-linux-extensions/DSC/README.md

 DSCForLinux Extension can:
 * Register the Linux VM to Azure Automation account (Register Operation)
 * Push MOF configurations to the Linux VM (Push Operation)
-* Distribute MOF configurations to the Linux VM with Pull Servers (Pull Operation)
+* Applies Meta MOF configuration to the Linux VM to configure Pull Server in order to pull Node Configuration (Pull Operation)
 * Install custom DSC modules to the Linux VM (Install Operation)
 * Remove custom DSC modules to the Linux VM (Remove Operation)